 Family Tree DNA: Genetic Testing Service

 The database contains some people with roots in India and Pakistan, including Gujaratis, Punjabis, Pashtuns/Pathans, Sindhis, and more.
 See whether you match with them or members of other ethnic groups of Asia.
 Gujaratis constitute the "South Asian" reference sample in Family Tree DNA's autosomal DNA test's MyOrigins ethnicity estimator.
-Gujaratis who have tested their Y-DNA and/or mtDNA lines are eligible to join the company's "Indian subcontinent DNA Project".
+Gujaratis who have tested their Y-DNA and/or mtDNA lines are eligible to join their "Indian subcontinent DNA Project".

 Most Gujarati people in India live in the state of Gujarat in the northwest.
 Gujarati, one of the official languages of India, is part of the Indo-Aryan language family and is written with the Gujarati script.
 Their genetics have some commonalities with other ethnic groups from India but also differences.

 The International HapMap Project includes Gujarati samples.
 When Zack of the Harappa Ancestry Project processed those samples, he found that between 64 and 89 percent of Gujarati autosomal DNA originated in South Asia, between 2 and 22 percent from Europe, between 0 and 13 percent from West Asia, between 1 and 6 percent from Austronesia, between 0 and 9 percent from Southeast Asia, between 0 and 3 percent from Northeast Asia, and between 0 and 1 percent from West Africa.
 On average, Gujaratis have 81.9% South Asian ancestry, 7.6% European ancestry, 4.9% Southeast Asian ancestry, 2.8% Austronesian ancestry, 2.3% West Asian ancestry, and 0.4% Northeast Asian ancestry, and most don't have any West African.